cloudevents/spec/expression-language.md

 producer, in an intermediary, and it can be implemented using any tech stack.

 The CloudEvents Expression Language assumes the input always includes, but it's not limited to, a single valid and type checked CloudEvent instance.
-An expression cannot mutate the value of the input CloudEvent instance, nor any of the other input values.
+An expression MUST NOT mutate the value of the input CloudEvent instance, nor any of the other input values.
 The evaluation of an expression observes the concept of [referential transparency][referential-transparency-wiki].